omarabdiwali/codenexus-ai/README.md

 * `functions.js` - a utility file containing reusable functions for the extension.
 Provides functionality for:
   * File path construction and validation (getFilePath, sendToFile)
   * Text processing and replacement for file mentions (replaceFileMentions, highlightFilenameMentions)
-  * File content extraction and handling (getTextFromFile, addFileToPrompt, getFileNames)
+  * File content extraction and handling (addFileToPrompt, getFileNames)
   * Error handling and user notification for file operations
   * Nonce generation (getNonce)
-  * Resolving and prompting for ambiguous file references (mentionedFiles, getLocationFromResponse)
+  * An LRU Cache class used to limit the number of retained files (LRUCache)
 * `styles.css`, `spinner.css` - these CSS files hold the styling for the webview panel, and the loading spinner.

 ## Get up and running straight away